lns/memoire/README.md

 and **close** a terminated episode.
 When an episode is closed, the TD-lambda return for each step is calculated automatically, and its priority for sampling is updated.
-We also provide a method to sampling current trajectories to form a cache, and push it to the learner.
+We also provide a method to sample current trajectories to form a cache, and push it to the learner.

 The server side receives pushed caches from clients automatically.
 When we need batch of samples for training, we can **get** a batch from these pushed caches with another phase of sampling.